KirstensGitHub/predicting_attention_neural/README.md

 To replicate the analyses you see in the manuscript, you can:
 - process and analyze the behavioral data, following the steps in `data/behavioral`
 - download the MRI data, here
-- preprocess the MRI data, following the steps in `code/preprocessing`
 - analyze the MRI data, following the steps in `code/analysis`

 ### Replicating our experimennt